leogm99/networkx-ooc/README.rst

 Use
 -------

-The library have the possibility to run in Out-Of-Core mode or in a normal networkX mode.
-To run in OOC mode, you need to set the parameter `MODE=lazy` in the .env file at the root of the project.

-If you want to run in a normal networkX way, set the parameter `MODE=normal` in the .env file at the root of the project.

-We set this value at 'lazy' by default.
-The OOC mode is useful when you have a large graph that does not fit in memory.

 Once you have set de virtualenv and installed the dependencies, you can import the lazyGraph class and use it as you would use the networkX Graph class:

 .. code:: python